crowdsourcing-class/crowdsourcing-class.github.io/final-project-part4.md

   * Other
 * Describe what analysis you performed
 * Where the results what you expected?
-* Include a link to a PNG of figure that shows a visualization of your preliminary analysis (a graph, a chart, a table)
+* Include a figure that shows a visualization of your preliminary analysis (a graph, a chart, a table)
 * Write a caption that describes the figure.
 Your caption should says how to interpret it, and gives your understanding of what it shows.
 * What will you do differently for your final analysis?
 * Give a link to the data files that you analyzed